mlcommons/inference/v0.5/recommendation/README.md

 `--count-queries COUNT` number of queries we use (default: no limit).

-`--target-qps QPS` target/expected QPS for Server and Offline scenarios.
+`--target-qps QPS` target/expected QPS for the Server and Offline scenarios.

-`--max-latency MAX_LATENCY` comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (deault: 0.01,0.05,0.100).
+`--max-latency MAX_LATENCY` comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (default: 0.01,0.05,0.100).

 `--samples-per-query` number of samples per query in MultiStream scenario.